EPFL-ENAC/co2-calculator-user-doc/docs/en/services.md

 As the rate is differentiated for external units, a calculation is carried out subsequently to allocate the footprint at a standardised price level between internal and external user units.

 The data required for these calculations is derived from billing data or provided directly by the research facilities.

+#### *2.2 CO₂ Project planner workspace*

+***Grant proposal***

+To estimate the carbon footprint associated with the use of EPFL research infrastructures as part of a grant application, users can select a research infrastructure and enter its level of use in terms of costs, hours of use, or number of housing.

+***Detailed per year***

+For principal users, data are automatically imported from the CO₂ Calculator.
+They can then define, for each year, a reference percentage to estimate the share of emissions associated with research infrastructures and animal facilities that is attributable to the project.
+For standard users, data from the CO₂ Calculator are not imported, and information must therefore be entered manually.

+#### *2.3 CO₂ Explorer workspace*

+To explore the carbon footprint of the **EPFL Research facilities** module, users can select research infrastructures and animal facilities and enter their use in terms of costs, hours of use, or number of accommodations.

 ### 3. Emission factors